 Brother Stair tells us of perhaps his first prophecy when he spoke at a meeting he was having that the place would be FILLED at that evening’s service.

-    Brother Stair testifies that is was not filled or even close.
+Brother Stair testifies that is was not filled, or even close.
 But went on to justify himself saying that it was filled with angels.
-Later, Brother Stair said that saying it was filled with angels would be an easy way out, so he said rather it was because he said “IF” that was the reason why his prophecy failed.
+Later, Brother Stair said that saying it was filled with angels would be an easy way out, so he said rather that the reason why his prophecy failed was because he said “IF”.
 To imply that he should have been more determined and clear in his declaration and it would have come to pass.
 Like some magic formula.

 Brother Stair’s fault lies not in the word “if” but in that, he spoke presumptuously.

 This being an early prophecy of Brother Stair means that all following prophecies are not to be regarded or feared.